alexandertrefz/essence/packages/stdlib/README.md

-The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`, `Transcendental`, the open Record and the unapplied `List` — which live in `packages/compiler/src/enricher/primitives.ts`. `__print` — the one native Function with no Namespace to live in — is declared here after all, in `Print.es`, as an ordinary body-less free Function.
+The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`, `Transcendental`, the open Record and the unapplied `List` — which live in `packages/compiler/src/enricher/primitives.ts`. `loop` — the one native Function family with no Namespace to live in — is declared here after all, in `Loop.es`, as ordinary free Functions.
+Printing is a Namespace:
+`Terminal.print` renders through `Printable` and ends the line, `Terminal.inspect` shows a value's structure and answers with it unchanged, and `Terminal.write` is the raw primitive both are built on (`Terminal.es`).

 About half of the declared Method entries are also IMPLEMENTED here, in Essence; the rest bind to `@essence-lang/runtime`.
 What stays native is a